liujingbreak/goat-react-rxjs/README.md

 - As a SEO crawler, I want see those static pages served in `/sneakers/....` address.
    - `No, the author is too tired to demo it in this exercise`.

-## Nonfunctionals
+## Nonfunctional assumptions

 - [ ] Error tracking, sending with Snowplow.
 - [x] Error page (when API down or some serious issue occurs)
 - [x] Redirect to /sneakers when user visiting inexisting page.
-- [ ]
 - [ ] Animation HOC
 - [ ] SSR and SEO friendly
-  - create-react-app does not support SSR out of box, need work on tools.
+  - create-react-app does not support SSR out of box, need to work on tools.
 - [ ] Show Sneaker details from lru cache ? (or HTTP API cache is enabled)
 - [x] End-to-end test
 - [ ] Device supporting ( down to Android 4.4 ?)